 If you choose to stick with traditional floss, here’s how to do it:

-Dedicate about 5 to 10 minutes to your brushing and flossing regimen every night to keep your teeth beautiful and healthy.
+Dedicate several minutes to your brushing and flossing regimen every night to keep your teeth beautiful and healthy.

 When you take care of your teeth, they take care of you!
 Your teeth will reward you with a healthy, radiant smile.